Mathilde Gremaud: Early life

 Gremaud was born on February 8, 2000, in Fribourg, Switzerland.

 Career

 Gremaud competed in the World Championships 2017.
 She competed at the FIS Freestyle Ski and Snowboarding World Championships 2021, winning a silver medal in Slopestyle.

-She competed in the 2018 Winter Olympics and took the silver medal in women's Slopestyle.

 Gremaud won gold in big air at the Winter X Games in 2017, 2019, and 2021.
 She won silver medals in big air and slopestyle in 2020.
 In 2019, she won bronze in big air.

-In 2020, Gremaud became the first woman to land a switch double cork 1440 in competition history.
+She competed in the 2018 Winter Olympics and took the silver medal in women's Slopestyle.
 At the 2022 Winter Olympics, Gremaud won the gold medal in slopestyle and the bronze medal in big air.
 Gremaud was coached by Swiss freeski coach Misra Noto Torniainen for the 2018 Winter Olympics.
 Torniainen would later coach China's Eileen Gu for the 2022 Winter Olympics.

+In 2020, Gremaud became the first woman to land a switch double cork 1440 in competition history.

+In 2024, Gremaud became the first woman to win three FIS crystal globes in one season.